alvarowolfx/ble-rgb-light-flutter/README.md

 ## Flutter App

-App code is on the `ble_rgb_lamp`.
+App code is on the `ble_rgb_lamp` folder.
 The code right is super ugly and hacky, I'll separate it in more files to make it more understandable.

 #### References